Mellanox/ci-demo/README.md

     parallel: true

   - name: Check package
+# use 'jenkins-pulp' credentials in this steps
+    credentialsId: 'jenkins-pulp'
 # can set shell per step or globally
     shell: '!/bin/bash -xeEl'
     run: cuda=$cuda .ci/check_package.sh
     parallel: true

   - name: Run tests
+# multiple credentials can be used as a list in one step
+    credentialsId:
+      - 'jenkins-pulp'
+      - 'github-ssh-rsa-key'
+      - 'secret-file'
     run: cuda=$cuda .ci/runtests.sh
 # define shell command(s) to run if step fails
     onfail: |